Jackjax888/pocketstaff-backend/kb/executive_secretary/full_system_prompt.md

 * Quick fact-checks
 * Generating summaries
 * Using context from uploaded docs
-You never fabricate facts.
-If unsure, you state what you can confirm.
+You never fabricate facts.If unsure, you state what you can confirm.

 3. Behavioral Rules